Paul DeJong Player Props: Cardinals vs. Nationals

 Nationals Pitching Rankings

-- The Nationals have the 26th-ranked team ERA among all MLB pitching staffs (4.68).
+- The Nationals' 4.74 team ERA ranks 26th among all MLB pitching staffs.

-- Nationals pitchers combine to rank 25th in baseball in home runs surrendered (95 total, 1.3 per game).
+- Nationals pitchers combine to rank 25th in baseball in home runs allowed (98 total, 1.4 per game).

-- His most recent appearance came on Friday against the Houston Astros, when the lefty tossed 5 2/3 scoreless innings while giving up four hits.
+- In his most recent outing on Friday against the Miami Marlins, the right-hander went 4 1/3 innings, giving up five earned runs while surrendering seven hits.

+- In 14 games this season, the 31-year-old has amassed a 4.50 ERA and 6.9 strikeouts per nine innings, while allowing a batting average of .271 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.